blackberry/BB10-WebWorks-Community-Samples/NowPlaying/README.md

 # NowPlaying #

-The BlackBerry 10 Cordova Plugin plays music in the background.
-This is a sample that uses this plugin.
+The [BlackBerry 10 Cordova Plugin] (https://github.com/blackberry/WebWorks-Community-APIs/tree/master/BB11-Cordova/NowPlaying) plays music in the background.
+This is a sample app that uses the plugin.

 ## Applies To ##